 Safe Tracheostomy Care Programme

-The Safe Tracheostomy Care Programme aims to work with teams across the acute sector to improve their tracheostomy safety and care within their hospital.
+The Safe Tracheostomy Care Programme aimed to work with teams across the acute sector to improve their tracheostomy safety and care within their hospital.
 This programme links in with the National Tracheostomy Safety project (NTSP).

 To do this, we have worked with our acute teams to establish their use of the following three evidence-based tracheostomy safety interventions;